devnq/governance/mission.md

   North Queensland
 * promote equality and inclusivity within DevNQ and the wider community
 * advocate for professional developers and those in related professions
-* support and fostering hobbyists
+* support and foster hobbyists
-* educate programmers and employers, sharing knowledge from within and outside our community
+* educate programmers and employers by sharing knowledge from within and outside our community

 ----